abbaszumar/PHP-CRUD-MYSQL/README.md

 # PHP-CRUD-MYSQL
-It is simple php - Mysql crud Project.
+It is simple php - Mysql crud Projec.
+Start Xampp open phpmyadmin create database 'crud' then import the sql file that is in the project.